Kotlin/kotlinx-benchmark/docs/tasks-overview.md

-# Overview of Tasks provided by kotlinx-benchmark Gradle Plugin
+## Overview of Tasks Provided by kotlinx-benchmark Gradle Plugin

 The kotlinx-benchmark plugin creates different Gradle tasks depending on how it is configured.
-For each pair of configuration profile and registered target it creates a task to run that profile on the platform.
+For each pair of configuration profile and registered target a task is created to execute that profile on the respective platform.
 To learn more about configuration profiles, refer to [configuration-options.md](configuration-options.md).

-For illustration purposes consider that the kotlinx-benchmark plugin is configured in the following way:
+### Example Configuration

+To illustrate, consider the following `kotlinx-benchmark` configuration:

 ```kotlin
 // build.gradle.kts